*** 20th Anniversary: 2003 to 2023 ***

 Good morning, just a little note,.
 Your weather station keeps saying the Space Shuttle will be trucked back from California, if it is forced to land there.
 Edward Airforce Base.
 It will be piggy-backed on the top of a 747 Jet, as per NASA.
 Larry (nasa.com)

-Weather is what likely caused the shuttle to need to land in California rather then its usual home in the first place.
-If it is to launch again it has to go back to Cape Canaveral, Florida.
-On the back of a jet.
-NASA has two of the 747 jets waiting at the Edwards Air Force Base in California, about 60 miles northeast of LA.
+Weather probably caused the shuttle to land in California instead of its usual home.
+It has to go back to Cape Canaveral, Florida if it wants to launch again.
+It's on the back of a jet.
+There are two 747s waiting at Edwards Air Force Base, about 60 miles northeast of Los Angeles.

-Each piggy-back flight takes several days, including stops for fuel along the way, takes about a week in preparation and uses the services of an additional plane, a pathfinder, to check for ideal (or not) flight conditions ahead on the journey.
-It costs nearly a quarter of a million dollars.
+The piggy-back flights take a week to prepare, include fuel stops along the way, and use an additional plane to check for ideal (or not) flight conditions.
+Nearly a quarter of a million dollars.

-They once took it to Paris.
-That must have been several hops.
-In fact, one of the stops was in Canada, (Goose Bay, Labrador) then Iceland and onward to get across the Atlantic.
+Once they took it to Paris.
+It must have been a long hop.
+One of the stops was in Canada (Goose Bay, Labrador), then Iceland and onward.

 Search this site for more information now.